Economic and Political Overview

 Main Sectors of Industry

-The agricultural sector is the backbone of the Zambian economy: although the sector represents only 3.4% of the country's GDP, it employs 49.6% of the workforce (World Bank).
+The agricultural sector is the backbone of the Zambian economy: although the sector represents only 3.1% of the country's GDP, it employs 57% of the workforce (World Bank, latest data available).
 Zambia spans 75 million hectares, of which 58% is classified as medium to high potential for agriculture production; however, agriculture in Zambia remains largely underexploited, with only 15% of its potential arable land under cultivation.
 The sector's low contribution to GDP is attributable to poor rural infrastructure and an extreme vulnerability to drought.
 Zambia's agricultural sector focuses mainly on crop-farming (maize, cotton, soybeans, tobacco, groundnuts, paprika, sorghum, wheat, rice, sunflower seeds) and livestock production.
 The country is also one of the biggest seed exporters in Africa.
-In 2022, experienced significant droughts, which significantly impacted the country's crops.
+At the beginning of 2023, export earnings from agricultural products accounted for 19% of the non-traditional exports (data Zambia Statistical Agency).

-The industrial sector is estimated to account for 42.5% of GDP and 10.5% of employment, mostly thanks to the mining, construction and manufacturing sub-sectors.
-Major industries of Zambia include copper mining and processing, construction, emerald mining, beverages, food, textiles, chemicals, fertiliser and horticulture.
+The industrial sector is estimated to account for 35.3% of GDP and 10% of employment, mostly thanks to the mining, construction, and manufacturing sub-sectors.
+Major industries of Zambia include copper mining and processing, construction, emerald mining, beverages, food, textiles, chemicals, fertilizer, and horticulture.
 Growth in the manufacturing industry is largely driven by the agro-processing of food and beverages as well as the textiles and leather sub-sectors.
 However, dependency on copper which is the country’s main export makes Zambia vulnerable to fluctuations in the world commodities prices.
-While the country's industry sector, especially mining, was negatively impacted during the early stages of the pandemic, high copper prices and the reintroduction of measures allowing mining royalties to be deducted from corporate income tax have supported investment in the mining sector, which showed a significant recovery in 2022.
-Moreover, the development of the manufacturing sector also benefited from further tax breaks for export-oriented investments, as well as the reduction of the corporate tax rate from 35% to 30%.
+Overall, the manufacturing sector is estimated to account for 14% of GDP (World Bank), and it grew by 3.7%, 0.8%, and 0.3% in the first three quarters of 2023, respectively (data Zambia Statistical Agency).

 Breakdown of Economic Activity By Sector Agriculture Industry Services